 Initialise

-3. The generated JWT must include the provided nonce as a claim in the generated jwt
+3. The generated JWT must include the provided nonce as a claim.

 ES6

-Here is a typescript sample using ES6 import syntax (available from the npm package)
+Hes a typescript sample using ES6 import syntax, available from the NPM package.)

 // some app specific imports